Where Young Families Rent: A Geography of Affordability

 Within the top 50 most populous US metros, roughly 6.6 million households both rent and have at least one child under the age of five (5).
 Such renting families are often in the most resource-intensive stage of early parenthood, and dwindling paths to home ownership represent a notable shift with potentially lasting consequences.

-Drawing on data from the US Census Bureau’s American Community Survey, this analysis examines where homeownership prospects for families with young children have come the most under pressure, and which metros have the largest concentrations of these family households.
+Drawing on data from the US Census Bureau’s American Community Survey, this analysis examines where rentership rates for families with young children are highest, the cost-burden levels in these metros, and where these families are having the greatest impact on local housing demand.

 Where Ownership Is Increasingly Out of Reach

-Higher rental rates, the inverse of homeownership rates, help illustrate where families face the greatest barriers to homeownership.
-Perhaps unsurprisingly, the nation's most expensive markets, often coastal, tend to have the highest shares of family renters.
+Higher rentership rates, the inverse of homeownership rates, help illustrate where families face the greatest barriers to homeownership.
+Perhaps unsurprisingly, the metros with the highest rentership rates among families with young children tend to be coastal, high-cost markets.

 In Honolulu, where desirable weather and geographic isolation make local housing costs some of the highest in the nation, 57.0% of all households with a child under five are renters, the highest in the US.
 Los Angeles is close behind with 54.1%, followed by California metros San Jose (50.7%) and Bakersfield (50.2%), with Memphis, TN (48.2%) rounding out the top 5.